denrase/spine-runtimes/spine-ios/Example/Spine iOS Example/spine-ios/README.md

 # README

-Due to Xcodes limitations, classes that are supposed to go to `spine-ios` package will live here for now.
+Due to Xcode limitations, classes that are supposed to go to `spine-ios` package will live here for now.